doberman24/react_calculator/README.md

 # React Calculator

 A simple calculator written in React.
 The code is divided into blocks and placed in different files.

-A more informative display than in the previous project.
-It is planned to finalize it.
+## Functionality

+- Basic arithmetic operations
+- User input processing

+## Technologies

+- React
+- JavaScript

 **The application can be launched by following the link http://calculator.lixit.ru.**